linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 While ROI adjusts for portfolio contributions and withdrawals, it does not adjust for the timing of these cash flows.
 Because of the assumption that contributions were available for the whole period, ROI will give the same return no matter when in the period the flows occur.
 Another drawback of the ROI as a measure of investment performance is that it does not adjust for the length of the holding period.
 The ROI calculation gives the same result whether the gain was earned over a day, a year, or 10 years.
 For these reasons, we need a measure of return that reflects both the timing of cash flows and the length of the period for which the assets were at risk.
 Both adjustments are derived from concepts related to the time value of money, which we review next.

-# Time Value of Money
+## Time Value of Money

 Returns can be equated to the interest rates used in the calculation of the future value of a fixed income investment.
 However, unlike returns, interest rates are known ahead of time, so we can project the future value at the beginning of the period.
 The future value of an investment equals the present value plus the interest and other gains earned over the period.

 $$
-\mathrm {F V} = \mathrm {P V} \times (1 + R) ^ {N}
+\mathrm{FV} = \mathrm{PV} \times (1 + R)^{N}
 $$ where

 $\mathrm{FV} =$ value at end of period

 PV = current value of the investment

 $R =$ rate of income earned per period

 $N =$ number of valuation periods

 In return calculations, it is the $R$ that is unknown.
 We calculate this rate $R$ using observations of the beginning and ending market values.
 To derive the equivalent of the future value, which is the MVE of an investment during a single period, we multiply the MVB by 1 plus the interest rate.

 Ending Market Value = Beginning Market Value $\times$ (1 + Interest Rate)

 The difference between the ending and beginning market values is the income earned.
 Compounding is the reinvestment of income to earn more income in subsequent periods.
 In a simple interest scenario, the income earned is not reinvested in order for it to compound in the following periods.
 For example, if a $\mathrm{MVB} = 1000$ is put to work for a period of 4 months at an interest rate $= 5\%$ per month, we calculate an ending value of 1200.

 Ending market value
 = Beginning market value